Note: For best reading, rotate monitor 90 degrees.note

-- In combat, usually when Geth are attacking, the minimap in the corner of the screen becomes 'jammed'.
-This signals the presence of Geth Stalkers who have the ability to jam your radar.
+- In the first game, usually when geth are attacking, the minimap in the corner of the screen becomes 'jammed'.
+This signals the presence of geth Stalkers who have the ability to jam your radar.

 - Flashbang grenades, either from Kasumi or the enemy, generate a hyper-bright light before shaking the screen and causing you characters after image to be superimposed for a brief time.

-- Kingdom Hearts 358 Days Over 2 has two.
+- Kingdom Hearts: 358/2 Days has two.
 Flip-foot, which reverses the D-pad controls, and Radar Zap, which temporarily disables the map on the touch screen.
 Thankfully, they only last for a short while.